 Stress

 As a student you may experience stress in many different situations.
 It is completely normal and even necessary with a certain amount of stress to mobilise the energy needed to cope with the demands of everyday life.
-However, too much stress without enough recovery can be harmful for both body and mind.
+However, too much stress without enough recovery can lead to symptoms that may be unpleasant and sometimes long-lasting.

 What is stress?